ReedD/dadoune.com/src/content/blog/metalsmith-angularjs-partial-extractor.md

 1. Convert Markdown into HTML
 2. Inject the HTML from step 1 into a Handlebar template
-3. Extract the partial from HTML rendered in step 2
+3. Extract the partial from the HTML rendered in step 2
 4. Save the result from step 3 into it's own file

 The Handlebar template looks like this: